-The 2015 State Capital Budget directed CPARB and DES to make recommendations to the legislature and the governor on ways to improve design-build:
+The 2015 State Capital Budget directed CPARB and the Department of Enterprise Services (DES) to make recommendations to the legislature and the governor on ways to improve design-build:

 (3) The department [of Enterprise Services], with assistance from the capital projects authority [advisory] review board [CPARB], shall provide recommendations to the governor, house capital budget committee, and senate ways and means committee, on ways to improve the project delivery methods.
 It must include, at a minimum, methods to incorporate more architectural and engineering firms and contractors to be eligible for design-build projects...